plaid/support/categories.md

 #Categories#

 Below you will find the Plaid category hierarchy, including category types and IDs.
-These category mappings are updated infrequently - to that end, we recommend that you verify the mappings and IDs from time to time.
+These category mappings are updated occasionally - to that end, we recommend that you verify the mappings and IDs from time to time.

 | 0 | 1 | 2 | ID | Type |
 | --- | --- | --- | --- | --- |